 Quorum is a voting algorithm used by CMAN.

 A cluster can only function correctly if there is general agreement between the members regarding their status.
-We say a cluster has quorum if a majority of nodes are alive, communicating, and agree on the active cluster members.
+We say a cluster has quorum if a majority of nodes are alive, communicating, and in agreement on the active cluster members.
 For example, in a thirteen-node cluster, quorum is only reached if seven or more nodes are communicating.
 If the seventh node dies, the cluster loses quorum and can no longer function.

 A cluster must maintain quorum to prevent split-brain issues.
-If quorum was not enforced, quorum, a communication error on that same thirteen-node cluster may cause a situation where six nodes are operating on the shared storage, while another six nodes are also operating on it, independently.
+If quorum was not enforced, a communication error on that same thirteen-node cluster may cause a situation where six nodes are operating on the shared storage, while another six nodes are also operating on it, independently.
 Because of the communication error, the two partial-clusters would overwrite areas of the disk and corrupt the file system.
 With quorum rules enforced, only one of the partial clusters can use the shared storage, thus protecting data integrity.

 Quorum does not prevent split-brain situations, but it does decide who is dominant and allowed to function in the cluster.
 Should split-brain occur, quorum prevents more than one cluster group from doing anything.